 Conversions examples include email subscriptions, content downloads, webinar or podcast sign-ups, product purchases, reviews, or any other audience action you want from your marketing campaigns.

 - What are the critical conversion metrics for digital marketers?

 Conversion metrics include website traffic, social media engagement, click-through rate, time spent on site, and return on ad spend (ROAS).

 - How often do you report conversion metrics?

 While you should monitor conversion metrics throughout, you gain the best insights from monthly reports.
 These indicate changes in audience behavior, revenue, competitors, etc.

 Numerous tools are available for tracking conversion metrics, from Google Analytics to paid solutions like Tableau and Geckoboard.
 Built-in dashboards on social media platforms also provide conversion metrics to monitor your content.
 Keep in mind that no metrics platform can retroactively monitor your performance.

-So, whichever you choose, the time to start monitoring conversion metrics is now.
-Identify the most valuable KPIs for your business, set out your conversion metrics definition clearly, and dive in.
-Organizations can also track their strategy as objectives and key results using an agile OKR Software platform to track progress.
+Therefore, regardless of your chosen tool, the imperative moment to commence monitoring conversion metrics is now.
+Identify the most valuable marketing KPIs for your business, clearly define your conversion metrics, and embark on the journey.
+Alongside, organizations can effectively track their marketing strategy through objectives and key results (OKRs), including marketing OKRs, using an agile OKR Software platform that facilitates tracking progress.
 You can get started on Profit.co completely free today!